wpendl99/.github/profile/javascript/objectClasses/objectClasses.md

 📖 **Suggested reading**: [MDN Classes in JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Classes_in_JavaScript)

 A JavaScript object represents a collection of name value pairs referred to as properties.
-Then property name must be of type String or Symbol, but the value can be of any type.
+The property name must be of type String or Symbol, but the value can be of any type.
 Objects also have common object-oriented functionality such as constructors, a this pointer, static properties and functions, and inheritance.

-Objects can be created by calling the constructor on the Object class using the new operator.
-Once declared you can add properties to the object by simply referencing the new property name in an assignment.
+Objects can be created with the new operator.
+This causes the object's constructor to be called.
+Once declared you can add properties to the object by simply referencing the property name in an assignment.
 Any type of variable can be assigned to a property.
-This includes a sub object, array, or function.
+This includes a sub-object, array, or function.
 The properties of an object can be referenced either with dot (`obj.prop`) or bracket notation (`obj['prop']`).

 ```js
 const obj = new Object();